rapid7/metasploit-framework/docs/metasploit-framework.wiki/Attacking-AD-CS-ESC-Vulnerabilities.md

 	secondcheck{Certificate Template Allows Enrollment?} -- YES --> success[Access Granted!]
 ```

-To run the module, you will need to have some the login credentials of a domain joined user.
+To run the module, you will need to have the login credentials of a domain joined user.
 The specific permissions of this user should not matter though,
 since most LDAP servers in an Active Directory (AD) environment are configured in such a way that they allow users to read most objects, but not write to them.
 For our purposes, since we just need to read the details of the certificate templates that are available, this means normal user permissions should be sufficient.